“Ugh, now I can finally breathe.”

 “Geez, he sure put up a lot of them.”

-Just as he emptied his last rat poison spray canister—
+Just as I emptied the last spray can—

 [The Manager of Shadow Castle is calling players together with a troubled expression.]